-The other three members besides Ozzy Osbourne were guitarist Tony Iommi, bassist Geezer Butler and drummer Bill Ward.
-For the first decade of their career, Sabbath were extremely consistent, spawning eight albums before Ozzy Osbourne left at the end of the 70’s, with drug addiction and alcoholism having taken its toll on the wild vocalist.
-Over the next couple of decades many other members came and went with only Iommi remaining from the original line-up.
+The other three members besides Ozzy Osbourne were guitarist Tony Iommi, bassist Geezer Butler, and drummer Bill Ward.
+For the first decade of their career, Black Sabbath was extremely consistent, spawning eight albums before Ozzy Osbourne left at the end of the 70s, with drug addiction and alcoholism having taken its toll on the wild vocalist.
+Over the next couple of decades, many other members came and went with only Iommi remaining from the original line-up.

 10 – Never Say Die

 Kicking of the list is the final album from the original Ozzy Osbourne-era released in 1978.
 By this point they were extremely burnt out, having been consistently touring and recording for the previous eight years.
 This was their eighth album in as many years.
 Their live performances were suffering rather badly by this point with their support bands such as Van Halen blowing them away most nights.

 Ozzy Osbourne briefly left the band prior to recording the album and they laid a few tracks down with another vocalist called Dave Walker.
 However, Ozzy Osbourne decided to give it one last try, and this was the result.
 The album is definitely the weakest from the band’s 1970s period but the title track is a good song, having an almost punk vibe to it.
 This was possibly an attempt to change their sound to stay relevant within the then-contemporary rock music climate, as punk was starting to make bands like Sabbath look like irrelevant dinosaurs.